 Azure Search is a fully managed cloud search service that provides a rich search experience to custom applications.
 One way to add search capability is through a REST API, with operations that create and manage indexes, load data, implement search features, execute queries, and handle results.

-Version 2016-09-01 is the second generally available release of the Azure Search Service REST API.
+2017-11-11 is the most current generally available release of the Azure Search Service REST API.
 This version operates under an Azure service level agreement (SLA).
 New features in this API version include: